If Home selling tips for pet owners: Removing signs of pets can help a home sell faster and for more money

 Appealing to buyers who may not love pets as much as you do can boost your chances of getting top dollar for your house.

-This is part of a continuing series of articles by Nick Santoro
+This is part of our 2021 best in class continuing series of articles by Nick Santoro

 and Joe Santoro of Personal